Module parse_bif_locale

 §Return value

-“locale” show no output but returns “{:;:}” (unprintable) if successful, so this is possible:
+“locale” shows no output but returns “{:;:}” (unprintable) if successful, so this is possible:

 {:locale; file.{:lang;:}.json :}